cvat-ai/cvat/site/content/en/docs/administration/basics/installation.md

 docker-compose -f docker-compose.yml -f docker-compose.https.yml up -d
 ```

-> In firewall, for ports 80 and 443 must be allow ingress from any
+> In firewall, ports 80 and 443 must be open for inbound connections from any

 Then, the CVAT instance will be available at your domain on ports 443 (HTTPS) and 80 (HTTP, redirects to 443).